Geeksltd/GCop/Rules/GCop620.md

 ## Rule description

 It is recommended to use (??)
-Instead of several lines of code ckecking null expression.
+Instead of several lines of code checking null expression.
 The ?? operator is called the null-coalescing operator.
 It returns the left-hand operand if the operand is not null; otherwise it returns the right hand operand.

 To make short the if-else condition, we can use conditional operator (?:).
 Following is the syntax for the conditional operator.